thegetty/grj-19/content/about.md

 **Cover**
 **Marion Wenzel (German, b.
 1958).** Untitled (Winter landscape), 1980/81, gelatin silver print, 15 × 15 cm.
 From Wolfgang Henne et al. *Landschaft als Zeichen, messbar-vermessbar* (Leipzig: Self-published, 1983) Los Angeles, Getty Research Institute, 93-B10567. © Marion Wenzel, VG Bild Kunst.
 Courtesy of the artist.

-Every effort has been made to contact the owners and photographers of illustrations reproduced here whose names do not appear in the captions.
-Anyone having further information concerning copyright holders is asked to contact Getty Publications so this information can be included in future printings.

 </div>
 <div class="identifiers">